JackDerksen/Spotify-Cleanup/README.md

 # Spotify Library Cleanup Tool
 A useful little Python script which uses Spotify's web API to clean your library.

-**CAUTION: THE EFFECTS OF USING THIS PROGRAM ARE IRREVERSIBLE.
+**CAUTION: THE EFFECTS OF USING THIS PROGRAM ARE PERMANENT AND IRREVERSIBLE AS FAR AS I KNOW.
 I'M NOT RESPONSIBLE IF YOU DELETE YOUR WHOLE LIBRARY BY ACCIDENT.
 USE AT YOUR OWN RISK.** Please read and understand all the instructions in the README prior to use.

 This tool can help you remove:
 - Saved albums